libretro/docs/docs/library/scummvm.md

 - In general, the automatically generated configuration settings can be accepted...

-- **However:** For simplicity, and compatibility with existing '.scummvm' files (discussed in the following section), the 'ID:' entry should be set to the so-called 'short name' of the game.
+- **However:** For simplicity, and compatibility with existing `.scummvm` files (discussed in the following section), the 'ID:' entry should be set to the so-called 'short name' of the game.
 All 'short names' are listed on the [ScummVM Compatibility Page](http://scummvm.org/compatibility).

     - In most cases, the automatically generated 'ID:' is equal to the 'short name'.